An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Metallic Silhouette Handgun Shooting

-• Description: Knock down metal silhouettes of animals using handguns.
+• What is it?
+Knock down metal silhouettes of animals using handguns.

 • Goal / Objective: Knock down as many targets as possible.